/agent-routing

 brainClaude: "Cursor Pro hit usage limit — can't use for audits this cycle" User: "CORRECTION: Cursor Pro does NOT have a usage limit"

-Pattern: Agent assumes a tool has a usage cap and skips work. brainClaude skipped Cursor audits on PR #212-216 citing a nonexistent "Cursor Pro usage limit."
-The actual issue was Max Mode has a daily cap, but regular cursor agent mode is unlimited on Pro.
+Pattern: Agent assumes Auto has a usage cap and skips work. brainClaude skipped Cursor audits on PR #212-216 citing a nonexistent blanket "Cursor Pro usage limit."
+Pinned/Max Mode usage consumes the limited subscription pool fast; regular Auto remains the required path.

 Fix: Cursor Pro limitations: